Trending Topics

 These tattoos became intricate works of art that detailed not only an inmate’s crimes, but a good portion of their lives.
 Tattoos had to be earned through physical acts or other ways of standing up to authority, whether it was inside or outside of the prison.
 If the tattoos were undeserved, they would be forcibly removed from the person before they were further punished with beatings or worse.

-These days, the tattoo guidelines of the Thieves in Law are no longer followed and inmates are creating their own images with varied meaning.
+These days, the tattoo guidelines of the Thieves in Law are no longer followed and inmates are creating their own images with varied meanings.
 Still, it’s interesting to look at the past and see what inmates used to ink on their skin in order to have a foundation of information to build off of.

 Here are 12 Russian prison tattoos and their perceived meanings.

-Thieves’ stars
+1. Thieves’ stars

 Depending on the location on the body, the stars convey a prisoner’s status.
 When worn on the knees, the stars are a sign of a prisoner who commands respect.
 The implied meaning is “I will never get on my knees in front of anyone.”